molmod/yaff/doc/rg_yaff.rst

 #########################################

-This package contains the subpackages that define the main functionalities in yaff: force field models, sampling, trajectory analysis and parameter tuning.
+Th ``yaff`` package contains the subpackages that define the main functionalities in yaff: force field models (:mod:`yaff.pes`), sampling (:mod:`yaff.sampling`), trajectory analysis (:mod:`yaff.analysis`) and parameter tuning (:mod:`yaff.tune`).
+These major subpackages are discusses in the following sections.

-Besides these major subpackages, there are a few modules that are used by all major subpackages.
+Besides the major subpackages, there are a few general Yaff modules that are used by all subpackages.
+These general modules are part of the ``yaff`` root package and are discusses below.

 Module ``yaff.atselect`` -- The ATSELECT language